dassystem/2018-schul-frei/README.md

 I wanted to share them, since somebody might want to use them in his or her own work.

-For every images copyright credit please consider the HTML notes in .md file.
+For every image's copyright credit please consider the HTML notes in .md file.

 You'll get best results using `PITCHME.md` together with `reveal-md`.